EdwinVW/inhouse-event-workshop/README.md

 - Username:`guest`
 - Password: `guest`

-### Stretch Goal 2
+#### Stretch Goal 2

-> This assignment is for people that have finished all the other assignments within the timespan of te workshop.

-**Goal:** create a cool web-based Measurements DashBoard that shows the metrics.
+**Goal:** create a cool Measurements DashBoard that shows the metrics.
+How you create it is up to you.
+You could create a Blazor app, an Anguar website or a Mobile App.
+Whatever you like to do.
+And think of a creative way of presenting the metrics to the user.